metaleap/mojo/_notes_misc_etc/preduce.md

 Now it's already decided that we can add further (non-contradictory with facts derived from the rest of the code or specified) constraints via def-arg and def-name affixes to any global or local def.
-They desugar into normal code (conditionals in the right places and using `undefined` for failure, which amounts to bottom / infinity / crash / program rejection when encountered).
+They desugar into normal code (conditionals in the right places and using `abyss` for failure, the value that amounts to undefined / bottom / infinity / crash / rejection / failure).
 As they are analyzed same as hand-written code, they contribute to the set of derived facts.